 As part of their day-to-day activities, AFYREN and its subsidiaries consume cash, particularly for fixed costs (salaries, maintenance, insurance, etc.).
 Liquidity risk is particularly acute for AFYREN's subsidiaries during the start-up period for new plants, since they have to make disbursements in the absence of cash inflows.
-If the financial budget for start-up has been poorly defined, or if the start-up requires more time and funds than anticipated, these subsidiaries must draw on the Group's financial support, as was the case in April 2023.
+If the start-up budget has been underestimated, or if the start-up requires more time and funds than anticipated, these subsidiaries must draw on the Group's financial support, as was the case in April 2023 and again in the second half of 2024.

-Risk management.
-To limit liquidity risk, the Group draws up a forecast of its needs and ensures that its funding is adequate at all times.
-As of 31 December 2023, AFYREN's cash and cash equivalents amounted to €50 million.
-On that date, the financial debt amounted to €4.8 million, including a current portion of €1.6 million.
-This very positive financial position is the result of a capital increase as part of AFYREN's IPO on Euronext Growth Paris in October 2021, in order to finance its strategic developments.
-For 2023, AFYREN consumed cash of €6.7 million, excluding any financing of subsidiaries or repayment of convertible bonds, of which more than €2 million attributable to R&D and development costs for future plants.
-AFYREN's annual cash requirements are therefore largely covered as of the date of the Annual Financial Report.
-The surplus cash also enables the Group to provide financial support to its subsidiaries in the start-up phase.
+Risk management: To limit liquidity risk, the Group draws up a forecast of its needs and ensures that its funding is adequate at all times.
+At 31 December 2024, AFYREN had cash and cash equivalents of €33 million, with financial liabilities of €3.3 million, including a short-term portion of €1.3 million.
+This positive financial position is the result of a capital increase as part of AFYREN's IPO on Euronext Growth Paris in October 2021, in order to finance its strategic developments.
+For 2024, AFYREN used cash of €6 million, excluding subsidiary financing transactions, of which approximately €2 million will be attributable to R&D and development costs for future plants.
+AFYREN also contributed €10 million to its subsidiary AFYREN NEOXY in 2024 to enable it to cope with the delay in the start-up of production.
+The annual cash requirements of AFYREN and AFYREN NEOXY are covered at the date of the Annual Financial Report.

-• Risks associated with financing requirements and debt
+Risks associated with financing requirements and debt